Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you rarely clean your windows, you’ll require to clean the skylight more often.
-Plus, mounting the roof is the only method to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
+If you occasionally clean your windows, you’ll need to clean the skylight more often.
+Plus, installing the roof is the only method to clean the outside of a skylight.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard alternative on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the price.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard alternative on this list.

 16-by-16 inches$ 150– $600.